 Equipment and supplies for students and researchers may be checked out from the Stockroom in Lakeside Lab.

 The organisms of the region constitute the prime reason for maintaining a biological station, and they must be conserved.
 Collecting must be limited to minimum needs.
 Collecting for commercial use, for class or museum use elsewhere, or for transfer to others is strictly forbidden, except when special arrangements have been made with the Director.
 Individuals must also obtain appropriate Federal and State collecting permits.

 In collecting for scientific use, both on and off Station property, take care to avoid depleting the region and altering habitats.
 Never take more than enough specimens to satisfy your immediate scientific needs, as approved by the professor in whose area of interest the organisms lie.
-Do not collect any plant or vertebrate specimens in areas close to the center of camp, or in the shoal in front of the camp.
-No lymnaeid snails should be taken from there.
+Do not collect any plant or vertebrate specimens or lymnaeid snails in areas close to the center of camp or in the shoal in front of the camp.

 Some plants and animals are protected by Michigan or federal law and must not be picked for any purpose.
 Others are so rare that the no-picking rule applies on Station property.